 - You should limit sharing of household items such as towels, drinking glasses, and eating utensils.

-I’d certainly feel much more at ease after your child’s 3 month mark, when he/she’s obtained a couple of vaccinations and his immunity system is more developed!
+I’d certainly feel much more at ease after your child’s three-month mark, when he or she has obtained a couple of vaccinations, and his immunity system is more developed!

 Hope that helps!